browserengineering/book/book/scheduling.md

 we'll now allow the `is_async` flag to be true:[^async-default]

 [^async-default]: In browsers, the default for `is_async` is `true`,
-    which the code below does not implement just for expedience.
+    which the code below does not implement.

 ``` {.javascript file=runtime}
 XMLHttpRequest.prototype.open = function(method, url, is_async) {